Construction Noise Monitoring

 • Noise at Work (potential for noise-induced hearing loss due to sudden or long term exposure to noisy activities)

 • Environmental Noise (the potential to cause annoyance to surrounding areas during construction work)

 Both of these key areas can be assessed by Pulsar Instruments' fully compliant, accurate, easy to use and, most importantly, robust construction noise monitoring and measurement equipment to help you address these particular noise issues effectively.

 The Construction Industry is different from, for example, factory and manufacturing because work patterns vary considerably and projects can last from a few days to a few years.

-Basic noise level checks (Noise at work or Environmental):
+Basic noise level checks

 The instrument is a Class 2 sound level meter which is perfectly acceptable to conduct noise assessments under the current noise regulations.
 It is fully compliant with IEC 61672 and can be supplied with an acoustic calibrator if you wish to verify the accuracy of your measurements.

 Large noise warning signs such as the Pulsar SafeEar Max can communicate noise safety messages to your workforce across large and complex development sites effectively.
 The large signs light up when pre-set noise levels are exceeded to warn visitors and workers alike when hearing protection is needed.
 The highly-visual LED technology is further complemented by a large flashing beacon.
 Signs such as these will help you monitor and record ambient noise as well as alert staff to dangerous noise levels.

 The SafeEar Max can be put at a fixed point, for example on a wall, or it can be used with a heavy duty tripod and moved to difference locations.